Schedule: Monday - Thursday: 8:00a - 5:00p | Friday: 8:00a - 2:00p

 Is Hepatitis C Curable?

 Yes, hepatitis C is usually curable with the right combination of medications and lifestyle changes.
-In most cases, a cure can be achieved within 8 to 12 weeks of treatment.
-To determine if you are cured after completing your course of treatment, your doctor will perform several tests including a blood test to detect whether the virus is still present in your system.
+In most cases, a cure for hepatitis C can be achieved within 8 to 12 weeks of treatment.
+To determine if you are cured after completing your course of treatment, your doctor will perform several tests, including a blood test to detect whether the virus is still present in your system.

 Call Northeast Digestive Today